Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)

 Imaging tests may also be recommended, particularly for patients with advanced melanoma, those with a previous melanoma, and those with signs or symptoms that might be suggestive of metastasis.
 Possible tests include a chest X-ray, computed tomography (CT) scan, positron emission tomography (PET)/CT, or even a brain magnetic resonance imaging (MRI) scan.
 Further, such imaging is frequently indicated if the lymph nodes are evaluated and found to be involved.
 (See 'Evaluating the lymph nodes' below.)

 Surgery — In most patients, surgery is required to remove (or excise) the entire melanoma.
-Generally, 1 to 2 centimeters (about 0.4 to 0.8 inches) of normal skin surrounding the entire lesion must also be removed.
+Generally, 1 to 2 cm (approximately 0.4 to 0.8 inches) of normal skin surrounding the entire lesion must also be removed.
 This procedure is called a wide local excision.
 This decreases the chance that the melanoma will recur at the same site.